 The Osher Center for Integrative Medicine offers specialized yoga classes to meet the different needs of our participants.
 These include Gentle Yoga for Cancer Patients, Therapeutic Yoga for Stress and Medically Related Conditions and Continuing Therapeutic Yoga for Stress and Medically Related Conditions.

-All classes are located at the Osher center and are taught by Rachel Lanzerotti, M.S.W., R.Y.T.
-500:
+All classes are located at the Osher Center and are taught by Rachel Lanzerotti, MSW, RYT500 and Julie Locke, RN, RYT200:

 Osher Center for Integrative Medicine